mkwjoh004uct/A-Time-Sensitive-network-Switch-Implementation-using-P4/README.md

 This instruct h22 to act as server (-s) and listen/sniff UDP packets and print results every 1 second (i- 1).

-3. Finally, the results obtained for each of the test can be found on this folder `Plots Results` are used to perform the plots.
+3. Finally, the results obtained for each of the test can be found above, folder `Plots Results` and these are the results used to perform the plots.